Brenna Womer

 Photo by Riley Fields

-Brenna Womer (she/they) is a queer, childfree, Latine prose writer and poet and an Assistant Professor of Creative Writing at California State University, Fresno.
-She’s the author of the full-length, mixed-genre collections Unbrained (FlowerSong Press, 2023) and honeypot (Spuyten Duyvil, 2019), as well as the chapbooks Atypical Cells of Undetermined Significance (C&R Press, 2018) and cost of living (Finishing Line Press, 2022).
-Her work has appeared in North American Review, Indiana Review, McSweeney’s Internet Tendency, The Pinch, DIAGRAM, and elsewhere.
+Brenna Womer (she/they) is a queer, childfree, Latine prose writer, poet, and artist.
+She is an Assistant Professor of English at California State University, Fresno, where she teaches in the MFA in Creative Writing program.
+She’s the author of the full-length, mixed-genre collections Unbrained (FlowerSong Press, 2023) and Honeypot (Spuyten Duyvil, 2019) as well as the chapbooks Atypical Cells of Undetermined Significance (C&R Press, 2018) and cost of living (Finishing Line Press, 2022).
+Her work has appeared in North American Review, Blackbird, Indiana Review, McSweeney’s Internet Tendency, The Pinch, DIAGRAM, and elsewhere.

 Brenna was a Visiting Assistant Professor of English at W&L University in rural Virginia from 2021–2023, where she served as interim Editor-in-Chief of Shenandoah, and at Louisiana State University for the 2020/21 academic year, where she served as Faculty Advisor for New Delta Review and the Delta Mouth Literary Festival.
 She holds an MFA in Creative Writing from Northern Michigan University as well as an MA in English and a BA in English Literature from Missouri State University.
 At NMU, she was an Associate Editor of Passages North and served as an Assistant Editor of Moon City Review and Intern for Moon City Press at Missouri State.
-Brenna was raised on Air Force bases in the US and abroad and now resides in Fresno with her rescue pit bull, Basil.
+Brenna was raised on Air Force bases in the US and abroad and now resides in Fresno with her partner, a black cat named Beverly, and two rescue pitties, Honey & Dot.

 Contact